 Mentoring centers on relationship.

-According to Barbara Hettle, a fellow homeschool mom and experienced professional consultant, “Mentors can enrich a student’s academic performance and also provide an important support as students move from adolescence to adulthood.”
+According to Barbara Hettle, a fellow homeschool mom and experienced professional homeschool consultant, "Mentors can enrich a student's academic performance and also provide important support as students move from adolescence to adulthood."
 A mentor can be anyone who shares similar interests with your student.

 Apprenticeships

-When you think about an apprenticeship, does your mind wander back hundreds of years to colonial days?
+When you think about an apprenticeship, does your mind wander back hundreds of years to Colonial days?
 Apprenticeships have a rich and historic past and still provide excellent learning opportunities for high school homeschoolers today.

 Apprenticeships can be paid or unpaid and can be found within a variety of trades and businesses.
 Two great resources recommended by fellow homeschool mom Susan Raber are the United States Department of Labor Apprenticeships USA and the Vocational Information Center’s Apprenticeship Training Resources page.
 Susan says that although she didn’t actively seek out apprenticeships for her children, the opportunities came about naturally due to her family’s strong connections within their community.